School

 Convective and Volcanic Clouds (CVC) detecting, monitoring and modeling

 This training school is supported and organized by researchers of CIMA Foundation, the Istituto Nazionale di Geofisica e Vulcanologia (INGV) and Consiglio Nazionale delle Ricerche (CNR).
+This edition of the school is funded by the European Geosciences Union (EGU), by the International Union of Geodesy and Geophysics (IUGG) and by the Monitoring Earth’s Evolution and Tectonics (MEET) Programme.

 Attending the school you will get an overview of the state of the art techniques and methods for detecting and monitoring the volcanic and convective clouds, you will know the different instruments and platforms allowing us to get the best performance in detecting such kind of clouds, you will be projected to the future learning about new missions planned for solving the main issues on these fields, you will be involved in real applications as early warming systems and modeling, you will directly analize the data.